OMPT Fellowship Program

 The NAIOMT Clinical Fellowship Program has been fine-tuned to reflect advances in evidence and practice and to include more distance instruction, to reduce your time and expenses.
 We invite you to look at our new exciting features below.

-Our next admission window will be for our summer 2017 cohort and we look forward to talking with you.
-Applications will open June1, 2017 and the application deadline is July 1, 2017.
+Our next admission window will be for our winter 2017 cohort and we look forward to talking with you.
+Applications will open October 1 2017 with an application deadline of October 15, 2017.
 (See link below).
-Fellowship admission for successful applicants will be September 1, 2017.
+Fellowship admission for successful applicants will be December 15, 2017.

 The NAIOMT Fellowship does not currently use the central admission system through ABPTRFE (RF-PTCAS).
 Applications must be made directly to NAIOMT.